StarKRE22/Atomic/Docs/Elements/Expressions/IntSumExpressions.md

 ## 🔍 API Reference

-There are several implementations of expressions, depending on the number of arguments the actions take:
+There are several implementations of expressions, depending on the number of arguments the expression take:

 - [IntSumExpression](IntSumExpression.md) — Non-generic version; works without parameters.
 - [IntSumExpression&lt;T&gt;](IntSumExpression%601.md) — Expression that takes one argument.